 Your browser uses different types and sources of information to identify your location.
-These include your IP address, geolocation via HTML5 in your browser, and your PC’s language and time settings.
+These include:

-Many websites display your location on their homepage, indicating that they know (exactly) where you are.
-For example: If you’re on the English version of a website, but your browser recognizes that you’re in France, a popup might show up asking whether you would prefer to visit the French version.
+Many websites display your physical location on their homepage, indicating that they know exactly where you are.
+You might, for example, encounter a pop-up that asks whether you would prefer to visit the French version when you’re on the English version of a website while in France.

 How does your browser know where you are?
-Is the fact it knows this information problematic?
-How can you prevent this?
-These are the main questions we’ll be answering in this article.
+Is this dangerous?
+Maybe you want to know how to fake a GPS location or stop your browser from tracking you.
+These are the main questions and issues we’ll be answering in this article.

 How Does My Browser Know My Location?